wix/media-platform-js-sdk/README.md

 # JavaScript SDK

-This package is an isomorphic JavaScript library (works in Node and in the browser) that provides a convenient API to access Wix Media Platform file upload service and image manipulation API.
+This package is an isomorphic JavaScript library (works both in Node JS and in the browser) that provides a convenient API to access Wix Media Platform services.

 ## Installation